Landscaping, BUFFERING, AND Fencing REGULATIONS

 |Parking Areas||Public Streets||Fifteen (15) feet||Trees and Berming 6|

-¹ Note: In such cases where a specific or multiple combinations of land uses is not found in the table the Land Use Authority Board shall then determine an appropriate required buffering widths and improvements.
+¹ Note: In such cases where a specific or multiple combinations of land uses is not found in the table the Development Review Committee shall then determine an appropriate required buffering widths and improvements.

 3 Note: Trees.
 Deciduous Trees shall have a minimum trunk size of two (2) inches in caliper measured at ground level when planted.
 Evergreen trees shall have a minimum size of five (5) feet in height when planted.
 The applicant may elect to use either deciduous or evergreen trees to meet this requirement.
 Trees may not be spaced more than forty (40) feet apart.
 See Chapter 8-700 of the Revised Tremonton City Ordinances for placing and planting trees in Park Strips.

 4 Note: Walls or Fences.
-Where required, screening walls or fences shall not be less than six (6) feet in height and site obscuring, unless approved otherwise by the Land Use Authority Board as part of Site Plan review.
+Where required, screening walls or fences shall not be less than six (6) feet in height and site obscuring, unless approved otherwise by the Development Review Committee as part of Site Plan review.
 Masonry is the suggested type of fence.
 See Title III General Public Works Construction Standards and Specifications Detail 15, 15A and 15B for fencing types.
 Such wall, fence, and landscaping shall be maintained in good condition with no advertising thereon.
 Automobile Sales lots are exempt from fencing requirements, see Section 1.17.045.

 5 Note: Berming.
 Berms shall be at least three and a half (3½) feet in height and shall not exceed a slope of 2:1, except where a retaining wall is used to support one side of the berm.